bensmithett/viewloader/README.md

 viewloader is a tiny little framework-agnostic JS bootstrapping thing that lets you attach JS behaviour to a HTML element using data attributes.

+*The original version, which didn't have named data attributes, will always be available here: [v0.0.1](https://github.com/bensmithett/viewloader/tree/v0.0.1)*

 ## How to use it
 Add `data-view-component-name` attributes to your HTML: